buildkite/ecs-run-task/README.md

    ecs-run-task [options] [command override]

 COMMANDS:
    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --debug                        Show debugging information --file value, -f value         Task definition file in JSON or YAML --name value, -n value         Task name
+   --debug                 Show debugging information (default: false) --file value            Task definition file in JSON or YAML --name value            Task name
-   --cluster value, -c value      ECS cluster name (default: "default") --log-group value, -l value    Cloudwatch Log Group Name to write logs to (default: "ecs-task-runner") --service value, -s value      service to replace cmd for --fargate                      Specified if task is to be run under FARGATE as opposed to EC2 --security-group value         Security groups to launch task in (required for FARGATE).
+   --cluster value         ECS cluster name (default: "default") --log-group value       Cloudwatch Log Group Name to write logs to (default: "ecs-task-runner") --service value         service to replace cmd for --fargate               Specified if task is to be run under FARGATE as opposed to EC2 (default: false) --security-group value  Security groups to launch task in (required for FARGATE).
 Can be specified multiple times --subnet value          Subnet to launch task in (required for FARGATE).
-Can be specified multiple times --env KEY=value, -e KEY=value  An environment variable to add in the form KEY=value or `KEY` (shorthand for `KEY=$KEY` to pass through an env var from the current host).
+Can be specified multiple times --env KEY=value         An environment variable to add in the form KEY=value or `KEY` (shorthand for `KEY=$KEY` to pass through an env var from the current host).
 Can be specified multiple times
-   --inherit-env, -E              Inherit all of the environment variables from the calling shell --count value, -C value        Number of tasks to run (default: 1) --region value, -r value       AWS Region --deregister                   Deregister task definition once done --help, -h                     show help
+   --inherit-env           Inherit all of the environment variables from the calling shell (default: false) --count value           Number of tasks to run (default: 1) --region value          AWS Region
-   --version, -v                  print the version
+   --deregister            Deregister task definition once done (default: false) --help, -h              show help (default: false)
 ```

 ### Example